ravensbourne/ravensbourne.github.com/README.md

 # Ken Ravensbourne

-A Visual Knowledge Browser for research projects at Ravensbourne UK.
+A Visual Knowledge Browser for student projects at Ravensbourne UK.

 ## Goals